SGplays144/blade-ball-auto-parry/README.md

 The project was originally written in Python, then compiled into a standalone .exe file for easy use.

-Note: This project is for educational purposes only.
-Use responsibly.
+Note: This project is safe to use you will not get banned by using it.